 The treatment involves:

-- Production of eggs by the donor using the usual drugs for IVF.
+- Production of eggs in the donor using the usual drugs for IVF.

 - Fertilisation of the eggs with sperm from the patient’s partner.

-- The transfer of two (or in exceptional circumstances three) of the resulting embryos into the patient’s womb.
+- The transfer of one or two (or in exceptional circumstances three) of the resulting embryos into the patient’s womb.

 The embryos produced during treatment can be transferred in two possible ways:

-This involves drug treatment of the donor and the patient so that their menstrual cycles become synchronised.
-The patient who needs this kind of treatment will usually be taking hormone replacement therapy (HRT) to build up the lining of the womb.
+This involves drug treatment of the egg donor and the recipient patient so that their menstrual cycles become synchronised.
+The recipient patient who needs this kind of treatment will be taking hormone replacement therapy (HRT) to build up the lining of the womb.

-Once the donor eggs have been fertilised the resulting embryos are frozen in liquid nitrogen and stored until the patient is ready for transfer.
+The remaining embryos created from donated eggs following a fresh cycle can be stored for future use.
+These embryos are frozen in liquid nitrogen and stored until the recipient patient is ready for transfer.
 Embryos can either be stored at 2-pronuclear stage (soon after fertilisation) or cleavage stage (after splitting into 2 or more cells).